 It’s like you’re turning your lawn into a petri dish and trying to breed bacterial and fungal diseases.
 Yard fungus is just as bad as it sounds.

-If you shouldn’t water your lawn during the hottest part of the day or at night, what other option is available?
+If you shouldn’t do it during the hottest part of the day or at night, when is the best time to water your lawn?

-Best Time To Water Lawn In Hot Weather
+Best Time To Water Grass In Hot Weather

-Your clue about when you should be watering your grass is in that phrase above: “during the hottest part of the day.”
+Your clue about when to water grass is in that phrase above: “during the hottest part of the day.”
 It’s not all day that you need to avoid, but just the hottest parts of the day.

 Think about when it’s warmest where you live.
 For most of us, that means late morning, the middle of the day and during the afternoon and early evening before the sun sets.